ttbagroup/ttbagroup.com/_posts/2018-01-19-7-tips-on-how-to-survive-the-new-facebook-algorithm-update.md

 tilda: true
 transparent: true
 inverse: true
-title: 7 TIPS ON HOW TO SURVIVE THE NEW FACEBOOK ALGORITHM UPDATE!
+title: 7 Tips on How to Survive the New Facebook Algorithm Update!
 permalink: /en/7-tips-how-to-survive-new-facebook-algorithm-update/
 date: '2018-01-19'
 author: Kosta